shuup/shuup-guide/source/using-themes.rst

 Plugins
 ~~~~~~~

-Shoop Xtheme plugins provide an easy way for merchants to customize
+Shuup Xtheme plugins provide an easy way for merchants to customize
 their shop frontend.

-Shoop comes with a selection of default plugins, or plugins may be
+Shuup comes with a selection of default plugins, or plugins may be
 provided by themes or addons.

 Adding Plugins